shangdatalab/FLAN-Graph/README.md

 ### 1.1 Embedding-based

-The code base for embedding based training and inference can be found at
+The code base for embedding-based training and inference can be found at

 #### Run

-Running of the code base require a config file.
+Running the code base requires a config file.
 Some samples of the config file are present in

 A new custom config file can also be created using the below template
 ```